-The city of Geneva has a long tradition of hosting international organisations.
+The city of Geneva has a long tradition of hosting international and non-governmental organisations, scientific and academic actors, civil society and the private sector who today work together to find solutions to the global challenges of our societies.
 For that reason, reference is made to "International Geneva".
 This acknowledges not only its pivotal role in terms of cooperation but also its position at the forefront of multilateral diplomacy.

 Facts and figures about International Geneva